indiainvestments/content/faqs/stocks/which-screener.md

 ## Examples of PE Ratio

-Let's consider PE ratio of ONGC on different websites as on 29th April 2021:
+Let's consider PE ratio of ONGC on different websites as on 29th April 2021 [^archives](#ongc-pe-ratio):

 ```
 MorningStar.in:           shows blank